Business Value

 The headline sale price and the money in your bank account after closing are often different numbers.
 Here’s why:

 Earnouts.
 In some deals, part of the price is contingent on the business hitting performance targets after closing.
 If the business hits $X in revenue next year, you receive an additional payment.
 Earnouts are common when there’s a gap between what the buyer is willing to pay today and what the seller believes the business is worth.
 They can work out well or poorly depending on how they’re structured and whether you trust the buyer to run things well.
+SRS Acquiom’s 2025 Deal Terms Study found that 38% of closed transactions in the first half of 2025 included an earnout, up from 27% in 2024, reflecting buyers’ increasing use of contingent payments to bridge valuation gaps.

 Working capital adjustments.
 The purchase agreement will include a working capital target, the amount of short-term assets that should be in the business at closing.
 If working capital is below target at close, the price drops dollar for dollar.
 This is a common late-stage negotiating point.